iyves/ru_col_suggest/README.md

 [3]     S. Rodríguez-Fernández, L. Espinosa-Anke, R. Carlini and L. Wanner, "Semantics-Driven Recognition of Collocations Using Word Embeddings," in Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics, Berlin, 2016.  \
 [4]     E. Kochamar and T. Briscoe, "Detecting Learner Errors in the Choice of Content Worsd Using Compositional Distributional Semantics," in Proceedings of COLING 2014, the 25th International Meeting on Computational Linguistics, Dublin, 2014.  \
 [5]     D. Alikaniotis and V. Raheja, "The Unreasonable Effectiveness of Transformer Language Models in Grammatical Error Correction," in 57th Annual Meeting of the Association for Computational Linguistics, Florence, 2019.  \
 [6]     "PoA - Dist Sem," [Online].
-Available: https://docs.google.com/document/d/1roYsQNsmZ2y2lLftn3QCgG293wpQBBlIH48KzK03GBk/edit?usp=sharing.
+Available: https://docs.google.com/document/d/1roYsQNsmZ2y2lLftn3QCgG293wpQBBlIH48KzK03GBk/edit?usp=sharing. \
+[7]     A. Hashmi, F. Qayyum and M. Afzal, "Insights to the state-of-the-art PDF Extraction Techniques," in IPSI Transaction on Internet Research(16), pp. 1820-4503, 2020.